graceeseo/MSc_thesis/README.md

-**MSc Thesis**
+# Master's Degree Thesis

-# Thesis title: Whole Genome Sequencing of SARS-CoV-2 for Canada’s COVID-19 Genomic Surveillance
+# Title: Whole Genome Sequencing of SARS-CoV-2 for Canada’s COVID-19 Genomic Surveillance
 ### Author: Grace Eunchong Seo

+This is my master's degree thesis repository.
-This repository contains codes used in bash and RStudio for thesis data analysis and visualization.
+This repository contains codes for data transformation and data visualization used for my thesis.

-A Thesis submitted to the Faculty of Graduate Studies of the University of Manitoba in partial fulfilment of the requirements of the degree of MASTER OF SCIENCE

-Department of Medical Microbiology and Infectious Diseases University of Manitoba
-Winnipeg, Canada

 © Copyright 2023 by Grace E. Seo